nreaLms/halflife-featureful/README.md

 * Alien grunts, bullsquids, houndeyes, gonomes, pitdrones and voltigores restore health when they eat meat or enemy corpses.
 * Alien slave attack rate can be configured via skill.cfg (In Half-Life it's hardcoded as 1 for easy and normal, and 1.5 for hard difficulty)
 * Bullsquids can shoot alternative spit projectile that is slow poisonous ball.
+* Configurable sound volume for apache and osprey rotors.

 ### Alien slave features